Kevin Thomas (cornerback, born 1978): Early life

+College career

+Thomas played college football at UNLV.
+Named 2001 Mountain West Defensive Player of the Year after establishing school records with seven interceptions and three returned for TDs.
+In 1999, intercepted five passes and set school record with 24 pass breakups.

 Known mostly for his role in the greatest play in school history.
-Scooped up a fumble in his own end zone and returned it 100 yards to beat Baylor 27-24 on the final play of a 1999 game.
+Scooped up a fumble in his own end zone and returned it 100 yards to beat Baylor 27–24 on the final play of a 1999 game.
 Thomas started in 46 consecutive games for the Rebels and amassed 14 interceptions, second only to Marlon Beaver's 17 picks.
 He was a three time MWC first-team selection as well as the conference's defensive player of the year his senior season.
 His 68 pass breakups easily tops the NCAA career record.
-Inducted into UNLV’s Hall of Fame in 2012.
+Inducted into UNLV's Hall of Fame in 2012.
 Nevada.

+Professional career

-Thomas was selected by the Buffalo Bills in the 6th round (176th overall) of the 2002 NFL Draft.
+Thomas was selected by the Buffalo Bills in the 6th round (176th overall) of the 2002 NFL draft.